Outsourcing: In the U.S.

 A 2012 series of articles in The Atlantic highlighted a turning of the tide for parts of the U.S.'s manufacturing industry.
 Specific causes identified include rising third-world wages, recognition of hidden off-shoring costs, innovations in design/manufacture/assembly/time-to-market, increasing fuel and transportation costs, falling energy costs in the U.S., increasing U.S. labor productivity, and union flexibility.
 Hiring at GE's giant Appliance Park in Louisville, Kentucky, increased 90% during 2012.
+Consistent with more recent data, nearshoring to Mexico increased while full reshoring to the U.S. remained limited in 2018–2023, as firms emphasized de-risking through regional diversification rather than wholesale repatriation of production.

+100% U.S. Based

+More than one company uses a "100% U.S. Based" phrase, whether within or outside their envelopes.
+"100% US-based customer service available 24/7" is how, in 2024, Business Insider described the expectations of some customers.

 Standpoint of labor

 From the standpoint of labor, outsourcing may represent a new threat, contributing to worker insecurity, and is reflective of the general process of globalization and economic polarization.